 Try talking to someone you’re close to about your experiences with genital herpes.

 Having a friendly ear, especially someone who may also be going through the same thing, can make the pain and discomfort that much easier.
-They may even be able to give you some tips on how to best manage your symptoms.
+They may even be able to provide some tips on how to best manage symptoms.

 If you’re not comfortable talking with a friend, try finding a genital herpes support group.
 This can be a traditional meet-up group in your city, or an online community on places like Facebook or Reddit for people to talk openly, and sometimes anonymously, about their experiences.

 Genital herpes is one of the more common STIs.
-Symptoms are not always immediately noticeable, so it’s important to see a doctor and get tested right away if you think you may have been infected and want to avoid transmitting it.
+Symptoms are not always immediately noticeable, so it’s important to see a doctor and get tested right away if you think you may have contracted an infection and want to avoid transmitting it.

 Even though there’s no cure, antiviral treatments can keep the number of outbreaks and severity of symptoms to a minimum.

-Just remember that you can still transmit genital herpes to someone even when not having an outbreak, so practice safe sex at all times to make sure the virus doesn’t spread.
+Just remember that a person can still transmit genital herpes to someone even when not having an outbreak, so practice safe sex at all times to make sure the virus doesn’t spread.